Circulating tumor DNA: ctDNA in cancer monitoring

 Evidence of disease by traditional imaging methods, such as CT, PET or MRI may be absent after tumor resection.
 Therefore, ctDNA analysis poses a potential avenue to detect minimal residual disease (MRD), and thus the possibility of tumor recurrence, in cases where bulk tumors are absent by conventional imaging methods.
 A comparison of MRD detection by CT imaging compared to ctDNA has been previously done in individuals with stage II colon cancer; in this study, researchers were able to detect ctDNA in individuals who showed no sign of clinical malignancy by a CT scan, suggesting that ctDNA detection has greater sensitivity to assess MRD.
 However, the authors acknowledge that ctDNA analysis is not without limitations; plasma samples collected post-operatively were only able to predict recurrence at 36 months in 48% of cases.
+Subsequently, ctDNA assays have been developed for both colorectal cancer and melanoma.

+These approaches are now used in the detection of minimal residual disease using both tumor-informed and tumor-agnostic approaches.

 ctDNA as a prognostic biomarker

 The question of whether measurement of the amount or qualities of ctDNA could be used to determine outcomes in people with cancer has been a subject of study.
 As of 2015 this was very uncertain.
 Although some studies have shown a trend of higher ctDNA levels in people with high stage metastatic cancer, ctDNA burden does not always correlate with traditional cancer staging.
 As of 2013 it appeared unlikely that ctDNA would be of clinical utility as a sole predictor of prognosis.